happytaoer/prompt-security/README.md

 - Automatically created on first run; if corrupted or deleted, it will be restored to default
 - Main configuration logic is in `internal/config/config.go`
 - Main fields:
+- Note: If you use the `--interval` flag with the CLI, it will override the `monitoring_interval_ms` value in the config file for that run.

 ```json
 {